ML Tax Law |

 • Details of other assets (if applicable).

-The Dutch tax authorities provide a helpful information guide listing what is required.
-Most Dutch banks now also supply annual Box 3 summaries.
+ℹ️ Resources: The Dutch Tax Administration provides a helpful information guide listing what is required.
+Most Dutch banks can supply annual Box 3 summaries.

 • 12 weeks after receiving the letter with the deemed return if you file yourself,